Self-playing Adversarial Language Game Enhances LLM Reasoning: Self-play of Adversarial Language Games

+where the re-weighting parameter $\beta_2>0$, and regularizer $\text{KL}(\pi_\theta\Vert\pi_{\bar{\theta}})$ guarantees an appropriate policy update step size.
+Following TRPO~\citep{schulman2015trust}, we use empirical estimation $\hat{A}^{\mu_{\bar{\theta}}}_t$ of policy $\mu_{\bar{\theta}}$ to approximate the advantage $A_t^{\mu_\theta}$.
+More details of advantage estimation are described in Appendix~\ref{sec:appendix-advantage-estimation}.
+Similarly, from the perspective of the defender, we propose the corresponding loss:

-In practice, the above policy gradient method can cause training instability with negative advantage values, because of the \textit{exposure bias} of auto-regressive language model~\citep{bengio2015scheduled}: losses $\gL^\text{attack}_\text{sp}(\pi_\theta)$ and $\gL^\text{defend}_\text{sp}(\pi_\theta)$ treat each entire utterance as an action, while each utterance is auto-regressively generated by the LLM $\pi_\theta$ via the next-token prediction.
-With a negative advantage as the multiplier, the language modeling loss can damage the LLM's language capacity instead of punishing the ineffective game strategies.
-To mitigate the issue, we utilize the methodology in ReST~\citep{gulcehre2023reinforced}, which considers the offline learning with samples $\{\vtau: R(\vtau) > \xi\}$ selected by a reward threshold $\xi$.
-In the self-play setup, we set the reward threshold $\xi = 0$ and select the attacker-winning episodes $\gT^\text{attack}_{\bar{\theta}} = \{\vtau\in \gT_{\bar{\theta}}: R(\vtau) > 0\}$ and the defender-winning episodes $\gT^\text{defend}_{\bar{\theta}} = \{\vtau\in \gT_{\bar{\theta}}: R(\vtau) < 0\}$ for the attacker and the defender training respectively.
-Hence the final self-play of adversarial language games (SPAG) objective is:
+In practice, we find when negative advantage values exist, the above policy gradient method can cause training instability and damage the LLMs' general language performance.
+To mitigate the issue and obtain more stable RL training, we utilize the methodology of ReST~\citep{gulcehre2023reinforced} as in \eqref{eq:obj-rest}, which considers the offline learning with samples $\{\vtau: R(\vtau) > \xi\}$ selected by a reward threshold $\xi$.
+More specifically, we set the reward threshold $\xi = 0$ and select the attacker-winning episodes $\gT^\text{attack}_{\bar{\theta}} = \{\vtau\in \gT_{\bar{\theta}}: R(\vtau) > 0\}$ and the defender-winning episodes $\gT^\text{defend}_{\bar{\theta}} = \{\vtau\in \gT_{\bar{\theta}}: R(\vtau) < 0\}$ for the attacker and the defender training respectively.
+Similar techniques have also been studied in earlier RL literature to obtain stable policy updates, such as self-imitation learning~\citep{oh2018self} and the UPGO~\citep{vinyals2019grandmaster} methods.
+Therefore, the overall self-play of adversarial language games (SPAG) objective is: